Geonovum/ogc-api-testbed/docs/docs/howto/howto_deploy.md

 For your case, decide if you want to update an existing service or create a new service.
 All services in the platform are available as paths on a single domain.
-Each service contains an orchestration of one or more [docker containers](https://en.wikipedia.org/wiki/Docker_(software)), which together provide the functionality of the service.
-Docker containers are based on of-the-shelf product images from DockerHub, combined with a service specific configuration.
+Each service contains an orchestration of one or more [Docker Containers](https://en.wikipedia.org/wiki/Docker_(software)), which together provide the functionality of the service.
+Docker containers are based on of-the-shelf product images from DockerHub, combined with a service-specific configuration.

 ## Update a service